bonitasoft/bonita-doc/md/layouts.md

 # Layouts

-This page explains handle layouts in Bonita Portal, and how to use it in an application.
+This page explains how to handle layouts in Bonita Portal, and how to use it in an application.

 A layout is a page used to define the main frame of an application.